<?xml version="1.0" encoding="UTF-8"?><!-- generator="WordPress/2.7.1" -->

 <title>Some Thoughts on Earth-Based Ritual, Other Cultures and Bioregionalism</title>

-<description>Hi everyone -- we're having a very vibrant discussion on the bioregional listserv, and I wanted to share with us a recent post by Alberto Ruz on this important topic:
+<description><![CDATA[Hi everyone &#8212; we&#8217;re having a very vibrant discussion on the bioregional listserv, and I wanted to share with us a recent post by Alberto Ruz on this important topic: Hi everyone: Being a sweat lodge runner since 1979 or 1980, a privilege and responsibility passed to me by Melvim Chiloquim, elder and sweat lodge [...]]]></description>

 </item>